DavidSkura/zetl/README.md

 > - Username: postgres
 > - Password: <whatever_you_supplied>

+### 3.Install zetl on Local windows pc

-### 3. download zetl (https://github.com/daveskura/zetl/archive/refs/heads/main.zip) and unzip to a local folder on your computer, such as c:\zetl
+download zetl (https://github.com/daveskura/zetl/archive/refs/heads/main.zip) and unzip to a local folder on your computer, such as c:\zetl

 Folder will look like this: